 The Electrical and Computer Engineering Department supports instruction and research using state-of-the-art facilities.
 Instructional labs are available for student use at all times that a scheduled lab is not in session, including evenings and weekends.

-The Circuits and Systems Laboratory is used for the introductory course in electrical circuits (ECE 221), the senior-level Feedback Control Systems course (ECE 433), and the senior-level Digital Signal Processing course (ECE 434).
+The Circuits and Control Systems Laboratory is used for the introductory course in electrical circuits (ECE 221), the senior-level Feedback Control Systems course (ECE 433), and the senior-level Digital Signal Processing course (ECE 434).
 This laboratory includes six PCs running PSpice simulation software (industry standard version).
 It also includes standard bench-top instruments (scope-multimeter-signal generator-power supply), MATLAB toolboxes, and QUANSER Mechatronics Units.
-This laboratory supports up to 18 students per section working in teams of two or three at six workstations.
+This laboratory supports up to 18 students per section working in teams of two at six workstations.
 Basic experiments involving linear Electrical Circuits are performed in this laboratory, culminating in active filter applications, phasor analysis, and line-tracking robot design.
 Control System experiments for this laboratory involve hardware-in-the-loop design and implementation of feedback control algorithms to control mechatronics systems using MATLAB and SIMULINK toolboxes.
 Students in Digital Signal Processing perform experiments using Texas Instruments DSP boards, MATLAB and MathWorks Software, and a number of Speech and Image processing peripherals.

 The Electronics Circuits and Systems Laboratory is used for two required courses in Electronics, a required Electromagnetics course, advanced electronics electives, and for student project work.
 Fundamentals of solid-state electronic circuits, concepts of analog integrated circuit design, and modeling of electromagnetic phenomenon are taught in this laboratory.
 The major computing and software elements include 7 PCs (Spring 2016 purchase), Smartspice (industry standard version) Simulation software, MATLAB and MathCad tools, Silvaco IC and Mentor Graphics PCB layout and schematic capture tools, and Verilog simulation and design tools.
 The labs for the two course sequence in electronics are primarily hardware labs with simulation for proof of concept.
 For instruction in electronics, up to 12 students work in teams of two at six workstations which are equipped with digital multi-meters, oscilloscopes, triple output power supplies, and signal generators.
 The second course in the electronics sequence culminates in an open-ended capstone mixed-signal effort that involves designing a system to a functional specification for a sensing application with rudimentary feedback control.
 Students provide convincing analysis and appropriate simulation of their proposed system designs, then build and demonstrate their functioning hardware.